-The next is the research that has been conducted by Maghfiroh (2013) entitled "A Descriptive Study on Teachers' Strategies in Teaching Speaking for The Second Grade Students at MAN 2 Tulungagung.
+Here the researcher writes about "Teacher's Strategy to Stimulate Students' Speaking Skill on Eight Grade at Mts Darul Hikmah Tawangsari Tulungagung".
+According to the research that has been conducted by Maghfiroh (2013) entitled "A Descriptive Study on Teachers' Strategies in Teaching Speaking for The Second Grade Students at MAN 2 Tulungagung.
 The purpose of the study is to know kinds of strategies used by teacher in teaching speaking for second grade students of MAN 2 Tulungagung.
 The method used in this research is a Descriptive where the researcher explained the result of research by describing the data gained.
 The techniques used for collecting data are observation, interview, and questionnaire.
 Based on the finding in this research, there are four strategies used by teachers in teaching speaking: Using minimal response, auditory representation, advance preparation, and cooperation.

-The similarity of Aristiningsih thesis, Maghfiroh thesis and researcher's thesis is on using Thailand as the place of research and using the same grade but different research design and the purpose here the researcher wants to know how is the teaching speaking process existed at Santitham School Nakhon Thailand.
+The differences of Ika Muntadzirotul Maghfiroh thesis and this researcher's thesis is at the place of research and different grade. here the reseacher wants to know what is the teacher's strategy to Stimulate Students' Speaking Skill existed at Mts Darul Hikmah Tawangsari Tulungagung on Eight Grade.